stennety/mywebsite/_posts/2024-07-18-bayesian-nonlinear-least-squares.md

 # Conclusion

-I know article was a _tour de force_ through the method of nonlinear least squares fitting from the ground up.
+I know this article was a _tour de force_ through the method of nonlinear least squares fitting from the ground up.
 I hope that seeing it like this helps others (as it helped me) to demystify and understand the method and especially the statistical analysis of the parameters and the best fit model.
 The latter part is often overlooked.